 Professional techniques and general theory of animation

 Create, design, organise, develop and oversee animation projects.
 Model and represent characters, objects, scenes and backgrounds (in 2D or 3D).
 Animate, light, and position virtual cameras.
-Analise proposals, and carry out documentary and graphic research in various ambits.
+Analise proposals, and carry out documentary and graphics research in various ambits.

 Professional techniques in illustration